UndeleteMyFiles Pro Review – Barely Recovers Anything

 UndeleteMyFiles Pro is a data recovery tool that’s available completely for free.
 It can scan your drive for recoverable data and do its best to recover it, but keep your expectations low.
 It also has a handy byte-to-byte backup feature, but it only works with partitions.

 Our tests show that, as a recovery tool, it’s not very good.
 At most, the best it could do was recover most of our files from our NTFS partition using a quick scan.
 In all other areas, it failed.
-It cannot scan entire drives, nor can it scan using file signatures.
+It cannot scan entire drives, nor can it search for data by file signature.
 This severely limits its capabilities in most data recovery situations.
 It’s only ever really useful if you want to recover files that you deleted recently, and that’s only if it’s from an NTFS partition.

 Our recommendation: look elsewhere for your data recovery needs.
 UndeleteMyFiles Pro is far from where it needs to be.
 Perhaps it will receive the attention it deserves one day.
 Until then, it will remain a data recovery tool with substandard recovery performance that can’t compete with what’s offered by other recovery tools.